Xela3026/yabbr-docs/docs/channels/sender-ids.md

 ## Approval and Verification

-Once you create a Sender ID using an Alpha Code or a Mobile Number, <BrandName/> needs to make sure you have a right to use it.
+Once you create a Sender ID using an Alpha Code or a Mobile Number, <BrandName type="name"/> needs to make sure you have a right to use it.

-For an Alpha Code, <BrandName/> needs to make sure that the name aligns with your brand or business in some way.
+For an Alpha Code, <BrandName type="name"/> needs to make sure that the name aligns with your brand or business in some way.

-For a Mobile Number, <BrandName/> needs to send the number a message and receive a message back from it confirming that they would like it to be used within a <BrandName/> workspace.
+For a Mobile Number, <BrandName type="name"/> needs to send the number a message and receive a message back from it confirming that they would like it to be used within a <BrandName type="name"/> workspace.

 Once this process has been completed, the Sender ID will be approved and verified and can then be used throughout your workspace.